egonw/cdkbook/graph.i.md

 ### Adjacency matrix

-The <class>adjacency matrix</class> describes which atoms are connected via a covalent bond.
+The <topic>adjacency matrix</topic> describes which atoms are connected via a covalent bond.
 All matrix elements that link to bonded atoms are 1, and those matrix elements for disconnected atoms are 0.
 In mathematical terms, the adjacency matrix `A` is defined as: